SpecTruMetRx/Documentation/CONTRIBUTING.md

 ## Standards

 Contributing to **SpecTruMetRx** must satisfy **ESLint** under the default settings for `create-react-app` on the frontend or the settings documented in the SpectrumStack repository for the backend.

+### Code Standards

+JavaScript sources in **SpecTruMetRx** should:

+* Use Tabs.
+Spaces should not be used (ESLint & JSFormatter will resolve automatically).
+* Include JSDoc for any exposed API (e.g. public methods, constructors).
+* Include non-JSDoc comments as-needed for explaining private variables, methods, or algorithms when they are non-obvious.
+* Define one public class per script, expressed as a constructor function returned from an AMD-style module.
+* Follow “Java-like” naming conventions.
+These includes:
+  * Classes should use camel case, first letter capitalized (e.g. SomeClassName).
+  * Methods, variables, fields, and function names should use camel case, first letter lower-case (e.g. someVariableName).
+  * Constants (variables or fields which are meant to be declared and initialized statically, and never changed) should use only capital letters, with underscores between words (e.g. SOME_CONSTANT).
+  * File names should be the name of the exported class, plus a .js extension (e.g. SomeClassName.js).
+* Avoid anonymous functions, except when functions are short (a few lines) and/or their inclusion makes sense within the flow of the code (e.g. as arguments to a forEach call).
+* Avoid deep nesting (especially of functions), except where necessary (e.g. due to closure scope).
+* End with a single new-line character.
+* Expose public methods by declaring them on the class's prototype.
+* Within a given function's scope, do not mix declarations and imperative code, and  present these in the following order:
+  * First, variable declarations and initialization.
+  * Second, function declarations.
+  * Third, imperative statements.
+  * Finally, the returned value.

+Deviations from **SpecTruMetRx** code style guidelines require two-party agreement, typically from the author of the change and its reviewer.

 ## SpecTruMetRx Git Commit Message Style Guide